kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ###### Does enabling the feature change any default behavior?

 Yes.
-The `Static` policy (and `BestEffort`, which delegates to the same validation) tolerates a bounded per-node memory drift on start and re-baselines, instead of failing.
+The memory manager `Static` policy tolerates a bounded per-node memory drift on start and re-baselines, instead of failing.
 Genuine hardware/configuration changes and non-fitting assignments still fail as before.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?